ellakoa/postcard-poem/content/posts/neither-frost-or-snow.md

 ---
 title: Neither Frost or Snow
-description: I always watch out for that first glimpse of white in the hedgerows.
-What starts off as tiny white specks soon turns into an abundance of blackthorn blossom.
-The flowers always out before the leaves are a welcome sight and provide the early source of nectar and pollen for our bees.
+description: I am always cheered to see the first vibrant green catkins in the hedgerows, swaying defiantly against cold winter winds and a sure sign that spring will not be far behind.
+Then comes a most welcome sight that starts as tiny white specks, developing into a most beautiful display of blackthorn blossom, providing an early source of nectar and pollen for our bees.
+It also acts as a marker of where the sloes will be, come autumn.
 collection: Kent Views
 aspect: landscape
 image: /img/blackthorn-hedgrows-1.jpg